Panagis1980/SAP-BO-4.2-Web-API-client/README.md

 and Row delimiter is ```#################{LF}```
 Watch to make the FHSQL column to be Text and not VARCHAR as it can be realyyyyyyyy Loooong!!!!

 The base of the export is always a folder.
-All Webi documents below this folder will be exported along with their information and dataprovider type type like :
+All Webi documents below this folder will be exported along with their information and dataprovider type like :
 * Universe (unv & unx)
 * Relational